Options

 The GCSE curriculum

-There is extensive evidence about the benefits of studying arts qualifications (Art, Drama, Music or Photography) as part of your formal education.
-These subjects really allow you to develop your ability to think creatively and innovatively, skills that are valuable to all employers in any area.
-They also allow you to learn to work independently and collaboratively, as well as demonstrating that you can take constructive feedback on your work in order to make improvements.
+We strongly recommend that students select a range of option subjects in order to develop a wide range of knowledge and skills.
+Selecting options from a range of different subjects, including those with more practical and creative elements, will demonstrate that students have a range of skills and attributes when they apply for further education or employment.
+Research indicates that studying qualifications such as geography, history, French or Spanish can provide students with greater opportunities in further education and support improved outcomes in English and maths.
+Alongside these academic subjects, there is extensive evidence about the benefits of studying arts qualifications (Art, Drama, Music or Photography) as part of their formal education.
+These subjects really allow students to develop their ability to think creatively and innovatively, skills that are valuable to all employers in any area.
+They also allow students to learn to work independently and collaboratively, as well as demonstrating that they can take constructive feedback on their work in order to make improvements.
 These subjects are also shown to have a very positive impact on people’s mental health and wellbeing, which is vitally important throughout GCSE studies.

 Making your choices